HotPatates/HashTable-Console/README.md

 # HashTable-Console
-Visualizing Hashtables with the terminal using ascii .
+Visualizing Hashtables with the terminal using ascii .\n

 How to use :